 Throughout the series, the bronze medals have been offered in differing formats, with widely varied mintages and periods of availability.
 Products have included individual medals, packaged sets containing all of the medals for the year, and the Presidential $1 Coin & First Spouse Medal Set.
 After the initial years of the program, the individually packaged medals were discontinued, leaving only the two set options.

 Certain First Spouse Bronze Medal products have remained available for extended periods of time, while others have sold out quickly.
 The Presidential $1 Coin & First Spouse Medal Sets from earlier years, as well as multiple products from later years of the series experienced quick and unexpected sell outs, boosting secondary market prices.

 In 2007, the bronze medal series produced an interesting error for collectors.
-Some of the 2007 First Spouse Bronze Four Medal Sets contained an Abigail Adams medal struck with the reverse of the Louisa Adams medal.
-When the obverse of a coin is matched with an improper reverse, this is known as a mule error.
-Examples of the Adams/Adams mule error medal have sold for up to $600 online.
+Some of the 2007 First Spouse Bronze Four Medal Sets contained an Abigail Adams medal struck with the reverse of a Louisa Adams medal.
+When the obverse of a coin is matched with an improper reverse, this is known as a “mule error”.
+Examples of the Adams/Adams Mule Error Medal have sold for up to $600 online.